ElenaBusch1/svj-VAE/README.md

-# SVJ s-channel AutoEncoder
+# SVJ s-channel PFN and ANTELOPE

-Codes for training & evaluating the SVJ autoencoder
+Codes for training & evaluating the SVJ PFN and associated architecutres

 ## Files

-Input files can be found in the shares eos area: /eos/atlas/atlascerngroupdisk/phys-exotics/jdm/svjets-schannel
+Input files can be found in the shared eos area: /eos/atlas/atlascerngroupdisk/phys-exotics/jdm/svjets-schannel, or check /data/users/ebusch/SVJ/autoencoder/ on katya.

 ## Conda environment